Arenado, Senzatela lead Rockies to rout of D-backs

+PHOENIX (AP) — The Colorado Rockies were in search of a return to some form of normalcy on the heels of a wild four-game split with the San Diego Padres in which they scored 48 runs and allowed 44.

+Nolan Arenado, Charlie Blackmon and Antonio Senzatela helped give the Rockies exactly that.

-PHOENIX (AP) — Nolan Arenado homered and drove in three, Antonio Senzatela pitched one-run ball into the seventh inning and the Colorado Rockies beat the Arizona Diamondbacks 8-1 Tuesday night.
+Arenado homered and drove in three, Senzatela pitched one-run ball into the seventh inning and the Rockies beat the Arizona Diamondbacks 8-1 Tuesday night.

-Charlie Blackmon stayed hot with three hits, and the Rockies (39-35) took over second place in the NL West, a game up on the Diamondbacks, with their sixth straight win against Arizona.
+Blackmon stayed hot with three hits, though he admitted to feeling less than 100 percent after the taxing San Diego series.
+The Rockies (39-35) took over second place in the NL West, a game up on the Diamondbacks, with their sixth straight win against Arizona.

+“I feel like I’m doing a good job of not trying to do too much,” Blackmon said.
+“My best approach is usually to see it, hit it.”

 Senzatela (6-5) equaled his longest outing of the season with 6 2/3 innings, allowing seven hits with five strikeouts and four walks.